neurodebian/neurodebian/sphinx/index.rst

   <div id="vmsetup" style="display:none">

-For all non-Debian operating systems the recommended way to deploy NeuroDebian is a `virtual appliance`_.
-On all modern hardware (built within the last 3-4 years) a virtual appliance is a convenient solution to run NeuroDebian simultaneously with the primary operating system -- without noticable performance loss.
+For all non-Debian operating systems we recommend to deploy NeuroDebian as a `virtual appliance`_ (virtual machine).
+On all modern hardware (built within the last 3-4 years) a virtual appliance is a convenient solution to run NeuroDebian simultaneously with the primary operating system -- without noticeable performance loss.
+To start using NeuroDebian:

-1. Install NeuroDebian by first downloading this image file:
+1. Download this image file:

 .. raw:: html